yuval-herman/braude-top/plan.md

 - animation when opening side panel
 - automatically try to register to courses using user credentials
 - full fuzzy search
+- add custom events to timetable
+- suggest user add to timetable in empty sessions

 # Archive (might come back)